opensearch-project/oui/FAQ.md

 We use [semver](https://semver.org/) for versioning and use that to denote breaking changes in OUI upgrades.
 We consider API changes in our prop names or existing component functionality to be a reason for a breaking change, but do not consider renaming of CSS selectors, mixins, or other style changes to be breaking.

-Traditionally releases are made weekly against whatever is in master and you can upgrade from NPM as you see fit.
+Traditionally releases are made weekly against whatever is in main and you can upgrade from NPM as you see fit.

 ## How do you handle Typescript, Sass and theming?